What is PM2.5 Particulate Matter?

-- Switching off the vehicles when waiting on red lights.
+- Switching off the vehicles when waiting at red lights.

 - Stop getting unnecessary renovations and constructions at houses.

-A major step to reduce particulate matter is to stop stubble burning.
-Instead stubble when managed duly can bring in various economic benefits.
-Stubble produce after crop harvest have ability of increase soil fertility.
+A major step towards reducing particulate matter is to stop stubble burning.
+Instead, stubble, when managed duly, can bring in various economic benefits.
+Stubble produced after crop harvest has the ability to increase soil fertility.
 Hence, its application will make the soil more fertile.
 Stubble is a good source of energy and can be applied in power plants.
-Stubble based raw material is beneficial in paper and pulp industry.
-In biofuel production stubble is used as biomass.
+The stubble-based raw material is beneficial in the paper and pulp industry.
+In biofuel, production stubble is used as biomass.
 Stubble is easy to convert into compost or biochar.

-A study given by Upadhyay A., et al in 2018 showed that emissions from transport, industrial and energy sector when mitigated completely saves 92,380 premature lives.
+A study was given by Upadhyay A., et al in 2018 showed that emissions from the transport, industrial, and energy sectors when mitigated completely save 92,380 premature lives.
 Emissions from residential sectors when mitigated completely can save 378,295 lives.
 This accounts for 95% of uncertainty intervals.